Following a Ketogenic Lifestyle can have great benefits but many people - like me - have some anxiety about:

 This is a scare tactic that I believe was made up by the weight loss industry.

-Not if you are restricting calories in the way that the human body is designed, of course you will burn fat before you enter "starvation mode."
+But if you're restricting calories in the way that the human body is designed, of course you will burn fat before you enter "starvation mode."

 I'm sure that if you restrict calories as in the way explained in the"Bad Autophagy" section above, you will have some "starvation mode" problems.